 The background extinction rate is estimated to be about 1 per million species years (E/MSY).
 One “species year” is one species in existence for one year.
 One million species years could be one species persisting for one million years, or a million species persisting for one year.
 If it is the latter, then one extinction per million species years would be one of those million species becoming extinct in that year.
 For example, if there are 10 million species in existence, then we would expect 10 of those species to become extinct in a year.
 This is the background rate.

 One contemporary extinction-rate estimate uses the extinctions in the written record since the year 1500.
-For birds alone, this method yields an estimate of 26 E/MSY, almost three times the background rate.
+For birds alone, this method yields an estimate of 26 E/MSY, almost thirty times the background rate.
 However, this value may be underestimated for three reasons.
 First, many existing species would not have been described until much later in the time period and so their loss would have gone unnoticed.
 Second, we know the number is higher than the written record suggests because now extinct species are being described from skeletal remains that were never mentioned in written history.
 And third, some species are probably already extinct even though conservationists are reluctant to name them as such.
 Taking these factors into account raises the estimated extinction rate to nearer 100 E/MSY.
 The predicted rate by the end of the century is 1500 E/MSY.

 A second approach to estimating present-time extinction rates is to correlate species loss with habitat loss, and it is based on measuring forest-area loss and understanding species–area relationships.
 The species-area relationship is the rate at which new species are seen when the area surveyed is increased (Figure 21.15).
 Likewise, if the habitat area is reduced, the number of species seen will also decline.
 This kind of relationship is also seen in the relationship between an island’s area and the number of species present on the island: as one increases, so does the other, though not in a straight line.
 Estimates of extinction rates based on habitat loss and species–area relationships have suggested that with about 90 percent of habitat loss an expected 50 percent of species would become extinct.
 Figure 21.15 shows that reducing forest area from 100 km2 to 10 km2, a decline of 90 percent, reduces the number of species by about 50 percent.
 Species–area estimates have led to estimates of present-day species extinction rates of about 1000 E/MSY and higher.
 In general, actual observations do not show this amount of loss and one explanation put forward is that there is a delay in extinction.
 According to this explanation, it takes some time for species to fully suffer the effects of habitat loss and they linger on for some time after their habitat is destroyed, but eventually they will become extinct.
 Recent work has also called into question the applicability of the species-area relationship when estimating the loss of species.
 This work argues that the species–area relationship leads to an overestimate of extinction rates.
 Using an alternate method would bring estimates down to around 500 E/MSY in the coming century.
 Note that this value is still 500 times the background rate.